Ministries

 Welcoming

-This ministry extends the first official welcome to new parishioners with a personal phone call, follow-up visit if desired, and welcome brochure along with a small token of welcome.
+This ministry extends the first official welcome to new parishioners with a personal phone call, follow-up visit if desired, and welcome packet along with a small token of welcome.
+For more information, contact the Parish Office at (201) 444-6362.